Members

 define a common approach to the protection of these

-buildings.
-The pilot project ARAMIS follows two main guidelines: a) to perform
+pilot project ARAMIS follows two main guidelines:

 the systematic cataloguing of these mills. by means of